runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_1/README.md

 Syntactically, the idea here is that we can wrap any IMP program within a `main(){...}` function and get a valid C program.
 IMP does not allow variable declarations anywhere else except through this construct, at the top-level of the program.
-Other languages provided with the \K distribution (see, e.g., the IMP++ language also discussed in this tutorial) remove this top-level program construct of IMP and add instead variable declaration as a statement construct, which can be used anywhere in the program, not only at the top level.
+Other languages provided with the K distribution (see, e.g., the IMP++ language also discussed in this tutorial) remove this top-level program construct of IMP and add instead variable declaration as a statement construct, which can be used anywhere in the program, not only at the top level.

-Note how we defined the comma-separated list of identifiers, using `List{Id,","}`.
+Note how we defined the comma-separated list of identifiers using `List{Id,","}`.
 The K tool provides builtin support for generic syntactic lists.
 In general,